Working Group on Pediatric Gene Therapy & Medical Ethics Members

 Rafael Escandon, PhD, DrPH, MPH

-Dr. Escandon is currently a consultant to the biotechnology industry and most recently was the senior vice president of medical affairs, policy, and patient engagement at BridgeBio Gene Therapy.
+Dr. Escandon is the principal and founder of DGBI Clinical Research and Ethics Consulting on Bainbridge Island, Washington.
 He has worked in global clinical research and development and patient advocacy in the biotechnology industry for nearly 30 years.
 His approach is to be highly considerate of the ethical implications of conducting and participating in clinical research, especially in rare diseases and in vulnerable and developing-world populations.
-He has served as adjunct faculty at the University of California Berkeley's Clinical Research Management Program and as an educator in human rights and justice.
+He has served as section faculty at the Mercy Children’s Bioethics Center in Kansas City and the University of California Berkeley's Clinical Research Management Program, and as an educator in human rights and justice.

 Richard S. Finkel, MD